Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The Artemis III Orion crew module and ESM-3 are already inside the Neil A. Armstrong Operations and Checkout Building at Kennedy Space Center.
-ESM-3 arrived from Bremen in August 2024 and joined the crew module adapter in September 2024.
-Functional and pressure testing is underway and initial power-up is complete.
-Whether ESM-3 starts from a corrected baseline on the pressurisation valves is currently unanswerable in public.
+The Artemis III Orion crew module and European Service Module 3, built by Airbus in Bremen, are already inside the Neil Armstrong Operations and Checkout Building at Kennedy Space Center.
+ESM-3 arrived in August 2024 and has completed initial power-up and functional testing.

 China's four-element mission launches in the second half of this year.
 It carries a Russian instrument to a crater rim where US crew will not arrive until 2028 at earliest.